latex3/tagging-project/documentation/wtpdf-from-latex.md

 may be viewed by following the link to the ngPDF site.

-Initially the example will use a MathML Structure Element tagging.
-If you remove the configuration line where indicated, then LaTeX will instead associate each math expression with two associated files, one with the TeX source, and one with generated MathML.
+As provided, the example will generate MathML tags in the output PDF's tag tree.
+If you remove the configuration line where indicated, then LaTeX will instead associate each math expression in the PDF with embedded and associated MathML files, one with the TeX source, and one with MathML.

 The submitted TeX source is deleted as soon as the PDF is generated, and the resulting PDF is deleted after an hour.

 ## A Larger Example